Tatsuro Taira

 Tatsuro Taira (平良達郎, Taira Tatsurō) is a Japanese professional mixed martial artist.
 He currently competes in the Flyweight division of the Ultimate Fighting Championship (UFC).
-As of August 5, 2025, he is #5 in the UFC flyweight rankings.
-Taira is the first and only fighter to date born in the 2000s to fight in and win a UFC main event.
+As of July 11, 2026, he is #4 in the Meta UFC flyweight rankings.
+Taira is the first fighter born in the 2000s to fight in and win a UFC main event.

 Background

 Taira started playing baseball in the third grade of elementary school but was not passionate about it and took a break in junior high school from club activities.
 Influenced by his older brother who was learning kickboxing at The Palaestra Okinawa, he started attending the gym in his first year of high school and trained in mixed martial arts under Ryota Matsune's guidance.
 In 2017, he won the 11th Kyushu Amateur Shooto Championship tournament and the 24th All-Japan Amateur Shooto Championship tournament, and was promoted to the professional ranks with a record of ten wins in ten amateur Shooto fights.

 He lists Marlon Vera as his favorite fighter.